EDDataAPI/eddata-icarus/README.md

     npm start

-This will run in debug mode which is not quite the same as a production build (it's not as optimised) but should work just fine.
+This will run in debug mode which is not quite the same as a production build (it's not as optimized) but should work just fine.

 ## Legal